debrax/debrax.github.io/_posts/2022-01-19-junior-developer-guide.md

 > I'm stuck.
 Missing something.

 We all are at some point.
 First, check on the internal docs, Google or Stackoverflow.
 Then ask someone. **Don't stay stuck, be pro-active.** If you're afraid to waste the time of your fellows, consider that the quicker you get the knowledge, the earlier they can rely on you.
-Be a good guy, update the doc if that was tricky (a README in the source can be enough).
+Be a good guy, update the doc if that was tricky (a README in the source is enough).

 > Business?
 Whatever.